arikkert/ansible-role_nrpe_check_podman/README.md

 Role Variables
 --------------

-hostvars:
+vars:

-- pods: list of pods that should run on target host
+- *pods*: list of pods that should run on target host
-- containers: list of containers that should run on target host
+- *containers*: list of containers that should run on target host

-e.g. these can be the hostvars for *podman01*
+e.g. these can be the hostvars for host *podman01*

     pods:
     - testpod01